Jack & Bobby: Cancelation

 Despite critical acclaim and a strong start, the show was not a successful ratings draw for the network, averaging only 2.7 million weekly viewers, and was canceled by The WB on May 17, 2005.
 This has been partly attributed to its airing in the same Sunday night time slot as popular primetime series Desperate Housewives.
 The WB changed its time slot to Wednesdays, though the ratings did not improve as it was then competing against The West Wing, The Bachelor, and American Idol.

 To date, physical home media for the series has not been released, but it has intermittently been made available for digital purchase on Amazon and iTunes.
+In 2026, Jack & Bobby is available for streaming on Hulu.